-Campbell man sent to prison for beating a child
+Campbell man sent to prison for sexually assaulting a child

 YOUNGSTOWN — A Campbell man who pleaded guilty last month to sexually assaulting a child will spend five years behind bars.